paritoshrai/Test/README.md

-# Test
+# testrepo
-I am doing this to understand how GiHub works
+test repo

-This is my Read me file for Unit3
+This is a Test Repository for MSDS 6306 - Doing Data Science